Call for the Best Deals : 0800 098 8877

 Compacted MOT Type 1 hardcore sub-base prepared inside timber formwork for greenhouse concrete base

-Tip in your MOT Type 1 or hardcore.
-Spread it level with a rake.
-This is your sub-base – it stops the concrete sinking into soft ground.
+Tip in your MOT Type 1 or hardcore and spread it level with a rake.
+This sub-base stops the concrete cracking and sinking into soft ground.

 Compact it properly.
 I once skipped the compacting step.
 Six months later, one corner had dropped 20 mm.
 Hire that plate compactor — your back will thank you, and your greenhouse won't look drunk.